-Now that your research and business plan are complete you are ready for the next step in your business venture – financing your business.
-Whether businesses are starting up or are looking to expand, the most frequently asked questions in our Centre typically revolve around financing:
+Once your research and business plan are complete, you are ready for the next step in your business venture – financing your business.
+Whether businesses are starting up or are looking to expand, the most frequently asked questions in our Centre typically revolve around financing, including:

 Most businesses start with money from personal savings or collateral from assets such as property.
 This surprises many individuals who are considering starting a new business.
 Before you seek potential sources of outside funding, you need to first consider how much you are willing and able to invest in the business yourself.
 This is an important question that will asked by outsider investors and financial institutions when evaluating your business idea.
 Willingness to invest your own money demonstrates conviction and dedication to your business.

 Love money is funding obtained from family and/or friends.
 Many entrepreneurs do borrow from family when starting their business, but this option needs to be considered carefully to ensure that the money does not negatively impact the relationship.
 If you do borrow from family or friends, it is recommended that you formalize the arrangement with a written agreement and a promissory note that sets out payment terms, interest and payback period.

 There are very few grants and subsidies available for small business start-ups.
 It is a common misconception that the government has money to hand out for small business, and very few entrepreneurs qualify for grants.
 Many granting programs are specific to a type of industry, program (such as medical or technical research), or project.

 Some grants are also in the form of tax credits, such as the Scientific Research and Experimental Development (SR&ED) Tax Incentive Program.
 You can search for potential grants online on the Canada Business Website.
 You can also contact the Small Business Enterprise Centre and inquire about the Canadian Subsidy Directory – an annual publication providing information on over 3,000 grants and financing programs across Canada.